 - 1. This kit segregates the Golgi apparatus into two distinct sub-fractions: one consisting of mainly the cis-Golgi and the other containing secretory vesicles with minimal cross-contamination from the cis-Golgi. - 2.
-The enriched Golgi fraction obtained primarily contains cis-Golgi markers like GM-130, along with some trans-Golgi markers such as Clint1 and Golgin97. - 3.
+The enriched Golgi fraction obtained primarily contains cis-Golgi markers like GM-130, along with some trans-Golgi markers such as Clint1 and Golgin 97. - 3.
 The secretory vesicle fraction from step 10 contains trans-Golgi markers like TGN46, TGN38, and Clint1. - 4.
 If the Golgi pellet is not efficiently solubilized using WA-009 (as listed in the table below), consider adding SDS to WA-009 to reach a final concentration of 0.4% and increasing the volume of the protein solubilization reagent.
-It's important to note that certain components in buffer C might interfere with mass spectrometry analysis and should be removed after trypsin digestion. - 5.
+Buffer C contains PEG that may interfere with mass spectrometry and needs to be removed prior to the analysis (reference: Zhao C, O'Connor PB.
+Removal of polyethylene glycols from protein samples using titanium dioxide.
+Anal Biochem.
+2007 Jun 15;365(2):283-5). - 5.
 To evaluate the yield and purity of the isolated Golgi, we recommend comparing it to the total cell/tissue lysate in Western blotting (WB) using an antibody specific to Golgi, such as GM130.
 Ensuring equal protein loading in SDS-PAGE is crucial.
 Staining the post-transfer blot with Ponceau Red can provide valuable insights into potential variations in protein loading. - 6.
 The extent of Golgi enrichment is contingent on the type of sample.
 Intracellular membranous structures are interconnected, and it's not uncommon to detect certain cytosolic marker proteins like actin and tubulin associated with organelles in the isolated Golgi apparatus. - 7.
-Keep in mind that budding secretory vesicles may only be partially depleted from the cis-Golgi fraction, and the efficiency of precipitating budding secretory vesicles in step 10 can vary significantly depending on the cell or tissue type. - 8.
+Since the ER and Golgi are physically connected, it is not surprising that ER markers are detected in the final Golgi preparation.
+The extent of ER contamination varies depending on the cell or tissue type, with cell line samples generally being cleaner than tissue samples. - 8.
+Keep in mind that budding secretory vesicles may only be partially depleted from the cis-Golgi fraction, and the efficiency of precipitating budding secretory vesicles in step 10 can vary significantly depending on the cell or tissue type. - 9.
 The Golgi yield primarily depends on two factors: A. the amount of starting material and B. the efficiency of cell membrane rupture.
 You can assess the rupture efficiency by staining cells with trypan blue before and after passing them through the filter.
 Cell viability should be over 90% before and less than 30% after passing through the filter.
-If cell rupture efficiency is low, the solution is to freeze and thaw cells, resuspend cells in buffer A and freeze and thaw at -80°C twice, and then follow the standard protocol. - 9.
+If cell rupture efficiency is low, the solution is to freeze and thaw cells, resuspend cells in buffer A and freeze and thaw at -80°C twice, and then follow the standard protocol. - 10.
 If the isolated Golgi fraction does not exhibit the expected enrichment, you should examine the following fractions in WB: Total cell lysate, supernatant, and pellet in step 4 (after the 16,000 X g spin), the pellet from step 5, the supernatant and pellet of step 8.
 Analyzing these results will provide insights for protocol optimization.